Topological Graphic Passwords And Their Matchings Towards Cryptography: Graph labelling analysis

 \subsection{Properties of Labellings}

-The previous subsections show the labellings with the following properties.Other properties of labellings can be found in \cite{Gallian2016}.
-Let $k$ be a constant, $G$ be a $(p,q)$-graph.
-We have \begin{asparaenum}[C-1. ] \item (e-magic-graceful) Each edge $uv$ matches with another edge $xy$ such that $f(uv)+|f(x)-f(y)|=k$. \item (e-magic) Each edge $uv$ matches with another edge $xy$ such that $f(x)+f(uv)+f(y)=k$. \item (ee-graceful) Each edge $uv$ matches with another edge $xy$ holding $|f(x)+f(y)-f(uv)|=k$. \item (ee-difference) Each edge $uv$ matches with another edge $xy$ holding $f(uv)=|f(x)-f(y)|$, or $f(uv)=M-|f(x)-f(y)|$. \item (ee-sum) Each edge $uv$ matches with another edge $xy$ holding $f(uv)=f(x)+f(y)~(\bmod~B)$ such that the resulting edge labels are distinct and nonzero. \item (ep-matching) Each matching edge $uv\in M$ holds $f(u)+f(v)=k$, where $M$ is a perfect matching of $G$, and $k$ is some constant. \item (ee-bandwiden) Each edge $uv$ matches with another edge $u'v'$ holding $s(uv)+s(u'v')=0$, where $s(xy)=|f(x)-f(y)|-f(xy)$. \item (ve-matching) Each edge $uv$ matches with one vertex $w$ such that $f(uv)+f(w)=k'$, and vice versa, except the \emph{singularity}. \item (EV-ordered) There two orders:
+The previous subsections show the labellings with the following properties.
+Other properties of labellings can be found in \cite{Gallian2016}.
+Let $k$ be a constant, and let $G$ be a $(p,q)$-graph admitting a labelling $f$.
+We have: \begin{asparaenum}[C-1. ] \item (e-magic-graceful) Each edge $uv$ matches with another edge $xy$ such that $f(uv)+|f(x)-f(y)|=k$. \item (e-magic) Each edge $uv$ matches with another edge $xy$ such that $f(x)+f(uv)+f(y)=k$. \item (ee-graceful) Each edge $uv$ matches with another edge $xy$ holding $|f(x)+f(y)-f(uv)|=k$ true. \item (ee-difference) Each edge $uv$ matches with another edge $xy$ holding $f(uv)=|f(x)-f(y)|$ true, or $f(uv)=M-|f(x)-f(y)|$. \item (ee-sum) Each edge $uv$ matches with another edge $xy$ holding $f(uv)=f(x)+f(y)~(\bmod~B)$ true, such that the resulting edge labels are distinct and nonzero. \item (ep-matching) Each matching edge $uv\in M$ holds $f(u)+f(v)=k$ true, where $M$ is a perfect matching of $G$, and $k$ is some constant. \item (ee-bandwiden) Each edge $uv$ matches with another edge $u'v'$ holding $s(uv)+s(u'v')=0$ true, where $s(xy)=|f(x)-f(y)|-f(xy)$. \item (ve-matching) Each edge $uv$ matches with one vertex $w$ such that $f(uv)+f(w)=k'$, and vice versa, except the \emph{singularity}. \item (EV-ordered) There two orders:

 \quad (i) $f_{\max}(V(G))<f_{\min}(E(G))$, or $f_{\min}(V(G))>f_{\max}(E(G))$;

 \quad (ii) $ f(V(G))\subseteq f(E(G))$, $ f(E(G))\subseteq f(V(G))$.